nicolasrivollet/forestry-blog/about.md

 ---
 title: About
 date: '2017-11-01T03:00:00.000+00:00'
-banner_image: "/uploads/2018/02/17/college-building.jpg"
+banner_image: "/uploads/2019/07/18/8e5fToylTGmSFRNF XdzlQ.jpg"
-heading: About Belkirk
+heading: About me
-sub_heading: Ora et Labora
+sub_heading: ''
 layout: landing-page
 textline: A multidisciplinary centre of experts who are essential to patient-oriented research.